clauderic/react-sortable-hoc/README.md

 | disabled   | Boolean          | `false` |           | Whether the element should be sortable or not                                                                                                                                                                                             |
 Why shoud I use this?
 --------------------
 There are already a number of great Drag & Drop libraries out there (for instance, [react-dnd](https://github.com/gaearon/react-dnd/) is fantastic).
+If those libraries fit your needs, you should definitely give them a try first.
 However, most of those libraries rely on the HTML5 Drag & Drop API, which has some severe limitations.
 For instance, things rapidly become tricky if you need to support touch devices, if you need to lock dragging to an axis, or want to animate the nodes as they're being sorted.
 React Sortable HOC aims to provide a simple set of higher-order components to fill those gaps.
+If you're looking for a dead-simple, mobile-friendly way to add sortable functionality to your lists, then you're in the right place.

 Dependencies
 ------------